CesarNoboru/agero-coding-test/README.md

 ### process_csv

 Processes the CSV object according to the threshold filter set on the lambda environment variable.
+This code will only consider numeric values in the first column from the CSV.

 ### s3_bucket